opt-out-tools/start-here/ORG_STRUCTURE.md

 A [holacracy](https://www.holacracy.org/) is a decentralized, self-management system for running purpose-driven organizations, with reduced hierarchy.

-Essentially it means that not all decisions regarding the organization go through one person, but that the organization is a community of teams and members that are empowered to take control over their task and responsibilities within their domain.
+Essentially it means that not all decisions regarding the **OOT** organization go through one person, but that **OOT** is a community of teams and members that are empowered to take control over their task and responsibilities within their domain.

 ### Teams

-Teams are like self-sustained projects that have a clear purpose and responsibilities.
+At **OOT**, teams are self-sustained projects that have a clear purpose and responsibilities.
 Each team has the authority to self-organize to best achieve their goals.